Acrisel/sequent/sequent/README.rst

 Distributed Operation
 =====================

 *Sequent* can operate Steps on distributed environment.
 A step can be associated with hosts using *hosts* argument in *add_step*. *Sequent* uses SSH to submit steps to remote host.
-This menas that cluster needs to be configured with SSH keys.
+This means that cluster needs to be configured with SSH keys.
 To set up the environment for *Sequent* distributed operation:

 1. Host from which *Sequent* program would be initiated, should be able to SSH to participating hosts without only using keys.
 #.
 SSH authorized_keys on each target host should has proper *command* to initiate the right operation environment.
 This may include activating the correct virtualenv.
 #.
 Optionally, set SSH backdoor to originated host.
 In the future *Sequent* may use this backdoor, as callback.
 #.
 Software needs to be uniformly installed on all participating machines.
-#. *Sequent* must be initiated with database configuration that is accessable from all participating hosts.  *Sequent* and its remote agents would use that database to share  operation information.
+#. *Sequent* must be initiated with database configuration that is accessible from all participating hosts.  *Sequent* and its remote agents would use that database to share  operation information.
 The database user needs to have permissions to create schema (if the associated schema is not created.)
 It also needs to have create table permissions.
 #.
 Anything passed to Sequent, predominately with *add_step*, needs to be importable.
 For example in simple example:

     .. code-block:: python